-I would have never written this article if it wasn’t for all the emails I received in the last years about my Thalassemia.
-Thank you for everyone who emailed me and entrusted me with their (often) personal story.
-I feel honored to receive these type of emails, but also a bit nervous to write about it now.
-I’m not a doctor or a specialist and I really don’t know everything about Thalasemmia minor.
+I would have never written this article if it wasn’t for all the emails I received about my Thalassemia in the last few years.
+Thank you to everyone who emailed me and entrusted me with their (often) personal story.
+I feel honored to receive these emails but am also a bit nervous writing about it now.
+I’m not a doctor or a specialist, and I don’t know everything about Thalasemmia minor.

-What I do know is only a result of my own research and after visiting many specialists (hematologists) throughout my life, because I’m curious and don’t settle for simple answers.
-I’m also writing this article to create more awareness for this topic as there is not much information out there and doctors don’t really seem to know how to advise their patients who are having tons of questions.
+What I know is only a result of my research, and after visiting many specialists (hematologists) throughout my life, I’m curious and don’t settle for simple answers.
+I’m also writing this article to create more awareness for this topic as there is not much information out there, and doctors don’t seem to know how to advise their patients, who often have tons of questions.

-The questions I have received so far (just by mentioning Thalassemia on my about page) are mostly about how to get more energy, how to live a healthy life with Thalassemia, what to avoid and how I ”do it” on a plant-based diet.
+The questions I have received are primarily about getting more energy, living a healthy life with Thalassemia, what to avoid, and how I ”do it” on a plant-based diet.

 Wat is Thalassemia minor?